 Tusla publishes reports on school attendance at primary and secondary schools.

 Schools must keep a register of the students attending the school.
 They must also maintain attendance records for all students and inform the Child and Family Agency's educational welfare services if a child is absent for more than 20 days in a school year.

-The principal must also inform the Child and Family Agency's educational welfare services if, in their view, a student has an attendance problem.
-This could arise if the student is not coming to school or if the student is suspended.
+The principal must also inform the Child and Family Agency's educational welfare services if, they think a student has an attendance problem.
+This may be because the student is not coming to school or has been suspended.
 You can find more information about school discipline.
-Schools can make returns to the Tusla online.
+Schools can make attendance returns to Tusla online.

 School Attendance Strategy

-The Board of Management in each school is obliged to prepare a school attendance strategy and submit it to the Agency.
+The Board of Management in each school must prepare a school attendance strategy and send it to the Agency.

-This strategy will encourage, in a positive way, regular school attendance and an appreciation of learning within the school and will cover:
+This strategy encourages regular school attendance and an appreciation of learning within the school.
+The strategy may:

-- Rewarding students who have good attendance records
+- Reward students who have good attendance records

-- Identifying students who are at risk of dropping out at an early stage
+- Identify students who are at risk of dropping out early

-- Establishing closer contacts between the school and the families concerned
+- Establish closer contacts between the school and the families concerned

-- Co-ordinating programmes aimed at promoting good behaviour and encouraging attendance with other schools
+- Co-ordinate programmes with other schools aimed at promoting good behaviour and encouraging attendance

-- Identifying aspects of the operation and management of the school and of the curriculum that may contribute to truancy and removing those aspects where they are not necessary for the proper running of the school.
+- Identify aspects of the operation and management of the school and the curriculum that may contribute to student absence and remove these if they are not necessary for the running of the school.

-The Child and Family Agency can arrange for an examination of a child's intellectual, emotional or physical development, with consent of the parents.
+The Child and Family Agency can arrange for an examination of a child's intellectual, emotional or physical development, with a parent's consent.
 If the parent refuses consent, Tusla can apply to the Circuit Court for an order that the examination be carried out.
 The Circuit Court can grant the order if it is satisfied that the child's behaviour, lack of educational progress or regular absence from school without a reasonable excuse warrants an examination.